-The German plan hinged on the amount of artillery firepower at their disposal.
-The plan was to envelop the defences in shellfire in order to minimise German infantry casualties.
+The German plan hinged on the amount of artillery firepower at their disposal, with the aim of enveloping the defences in shellfire in order to minimise German infantry casualties.

 Defending to the death

-German commanders became increasingly desperate, and in early summer a new attack began.
-By the 23rd June their vanguard was within five kilometers of Verdun’s historic citadel, and it finally seemed as though a breakthrough was possible.
+German commanders became increasingly desperate, and in early summer began a new attack.
+By 23 June their vanguard was within 5 kilometers of Verdun’s historic citadel, and it finally seemed as though a breakthrough was possible.

 However, while the Germans did move vital guns and men away from the front to combat the new threat, their attacks pressed on.
-The French were staunch in their defending, and as Summer bled into autumn they began to push the exhausted and overstretched Germans back.
+The French were staunch in their defending, and they began to push the exhausted and overstretched Germans back.